cyocum/cyocum.github.io/_posts/2020-06-07-Human-Curation-and-Digital-Datasets.md

 easily if the visualisation does not make sense.
 Many times this can be identified as a cyclical structure in the descendants of an individual where one of the descendants ends up being both an indirect and direct descendant of an individual.
-In otherwords, a decendant several generations away from their ancestor is also encoded as their direct ancestor which creates a cyclical structure in the genealogy.
+In other words, a descendant several generations away from their ancestor is also encoded as their direct ancestor which creates a cyclical structure in the genealogy.
 This visual inspection is the basis for Thansich's previous article